magdesign/PocketVJ-CP-exh/ROADMAP.md

 - measure power consumption (video mode, dmx mode, mapping mode, sheduler mode) and provide data in usermanual <p/>
 - also provide rough meassurements in usermanual <p/>
 - update usermanual with the new dmx control things <p/>
+- check with htop how much cpu the bluetooth scanning is eating <p/>

 ## Next to come: